PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/analisis/publicos/2026-07-13-religion-identidad-dogma-conciencia-neodialectica_ES_EN.md

 The citizen does not vote only for a face.

-They vote for commitments.
+They vote for:

-Promises.

-Programs.

-Declared limits.
+- commitments;
+- promises;
+- programs;
+- declared limits;

-Positions expressed before the electoral result is known.
+- positions expressed before the electoral result is known.

 The case of amnesty in Spain allows this tension to be observed.
 The electoral program presented by the PSOE for the July 2023 general election did not include a proposal for amnesty; after the election, Pedro Sánchez publicly came to defend it and presented it as necessary in the new political context.